mhaapakangas/regex-parser/documentation/implementation.md

  input text matches the given regular expression.

  Both *NFABuilder* and *RegexMatcher* are using the *NFA* and *State* models to represent the state machine.
-The algorithms for *InputConverter* and *NFABuilder* are based on a stack and they use the implementation from the *datastructures* package.
+The algorithms for *InputConverter*, *NFABuilder*, and *RegexMatcher* are based on a stack and they use the implementation from the
+ *datastructures* package.

+ ### Regex parsing

+ The first step of the algorithm is to add concatenation characters to the regular expression.
+The algorithm loops over each character of the given regex, and adds concatenation characters (`.`) to mark which expressions should be concatenated.
+ The character is added after each character of the input that is not an opening parenthesis or a pipe, and that is not followed by a closing parenthesis, a pipe or a Kleene star.

+ Because the algorithm consists of a simple for loop, its time complexity if O(n) for a regex of size n.
+In the worst case, the algorithm would add a concatenation character for each character in the given regex, it also has the space complexity of O(n).